ash0080/gun.doc.cn/React-Tutorial.md

 &gt;`gun.put(note);`

-Inspecting db/data.json in our project we can see there is data similar to this:
+Inspecting db/data in our project we can see there is data files that start with key/ids opening them in a text editor will show something similar to this: (the exception being 1%c which is an index file and can be ignored)

 ```JSON
 {